LIMXTEC/BitSend/contrib/rpm/README.md

 `Source1` should reference the BerkeleyDB source.

-Sources 10-99 are for source files that are maintained in the [Bitsend git repository](https://github.com/bitsend/bitsend) but are not part of the release tarball.
+Sources 10-99 are for source files that are maintained in the [bitsend git repository](https://github.com/bitsend/bitsend) but are not part of the release tarball.
 Most of these will reside in the `contrib` sub-directory.

 Sources 10-19 should be reserved for miscellaneous configuration files.